ipspace/sloveniahiking/content/hikes/_index.en.md

 ## Hikes with English descriptions

-These hikes have English descriptions (mostly contributed by Margaret Davis).
+These hikes have English descriptions (many of them contributed by Margaret Davis).